November 4, 2019 | Japan, Minecraft

-The workshop took place in Iwate prefecture in North Japan, one of the three most severely hit locations, as part of first Minecraft Cup, a national program designed to encourage all youth regardless of their circumstance to participate use Minecraft: Education Edition to imagine future sports facilities for their city.
-Special support locations were made available for children living in hospitals, orphanages, and disaster affected areas, as well as those who come from multinational families or have disabilities, to allow nontraditional students to join the Minecraft Cup.
+The workshop took place in Iwate prefecture in northern Japan, one of the three most severely hit locations, as part of the first Minecraft Cup, a national program designed to encourage all youth regardless of their circumstances to use Minecraft: Education Edition to imagine future sports facilities for their city.
+Special support locations were made available for children living in hospitals, orphanages, and disaster-affected areas, as well as those who come from multinational families or have disabilities, to allow nontraditional students to join the Minecraft Cup.
 2,800 students participated in the competition; there were 113 unique Minecraft worlds completed exploring the Code Builder feature.

 Evaluation of the 113 submissions by a panel of judges from across Japan completed on Sep 23rd.
-We look forward to reporting on the final projects soon!
+It was a fantastic showcase of what student creativity can do when it’s applied to a social challenge!

 The Minecraft Cup in Japan was held in partnership with nonprofit partners Center for Creation of Universal Support Society, ICT Connect 21, and @Rias NPO Support Center.